-The number of claim petition filings in the DLI claims database has fluctuated between 2016 and 2020 but has been slowly decreasing since 2020.
-The numbers of claim petition filings decreased by 10% (about 426 filings) from 2020 to 2023.
-The onset of the COVID-19 pandemic in 2020 did not appear to substantially affect claim petition filings (figure 5.3).
+The number of claim petition filings in the DLI claims database decreased between 2017 and 2019 but increased 22% from 2019 to 2023.
+The numbers of claim petition filings then decreased by 20% (about 800 filings) from 2021 to 2024.
+The onset of the COVID-19 pandemic in 2020 did not appear to substantially affect claim petition filings (Figure 5.3).

-Discontinuance disputes decreased by 55% from 2018 to 2021 and increased 5% from 2021 to 2023.
-This decrease in reported discontinuance disputes might have been affected by implementation of the new OAH database and the lack of available data.
+Discontinuance disputes decreased by 63% from 2018 to 2023 and 11% from 2021 to 2024.
+This decrease in reported discontinuance disputes might have been affected by the lack of available data from OAH since 2018, when OAH implemented a case management system separate from that of DLI.
+Additionally, DLI is currently reviewing data excluded from this report to determine whether some disputes were miscategorized that may actually be discontinuance disputes.